pupska/mongoaws/README.md

 # mongoaws

-This repository contains set of Terraform and Ansible scripts to setup infrastructure to run multinode mongo db replica set on top of aws.
+This repository contains set of Terraform and Ansible scripts to setup infrastructure to run multinode mongo db replica set on top of aws infrastructure.
 ### current features:
 * create missing aws infrastructure:
   * SecurityGroup